+SACRAMENTO...
 A little to the north, after leaving San Francisco and the bay cities, you come to Sacramento, the historic capital of California.
-It was there that John Sutter, the Swiss adventurer, founded the first great ranch and there the gold nugget was found that started the famous rush of '49, and there ended the Overland Trail and the flight of the pony express.
+It was there that John Sutter, the Swiss adventurer, founded the first great ranch and near there the gold nugget was found that started the famous rush of '49, and there ended the Overland Trail and the flight of the pony express.
 Sutter's Fort is now an interesting museum.

-Roundabout is magnificent country, great ranches at the head of the long San Joaquin Valley and many interesting and important towns.
-To the northeast is the famed Gold Country. where rest the fabled gold towns of the Mother Lode-Placerville, Grass Valley, Nevada City, Jackson.
-Two others, Sierra City and Downieville, where nuggets were dug from the main street by the wheelbarrow load, still remain much as they were in 1850.
+Roundabout is magnificent country, great ranches at the head of the long Sacramento Valley and many interesting and important towns.
+To the northeast is the famed Gold Country-Placerville, Grass Valley, Nevada City, Jackson.
+Sierra City and Downieville, where nuggets were dug from the main street by the wheelbarrow load, still remain much as they were in 1850.